RJZauner/machine-learning-project-checklist/README.md

 - User Experience Considerations

   - Why is this a problem?
-  - Have a look at existing workflows:
+  - Have a look at existing workflows
     - Which areas of the current workflow could be improved upon?
     - What impact will these changes have for users?
   - What should the user experience be?

-- Engineering Considerations
-  - Defining the engineering problem
     - Automation vs. Augmentation
     - Precision vs. Recall
     - Impact of false predictions
     - Potential side-effects

+- Engineering Considerations
+  - Defining the engineering problem
     - Classification or regression task?
     - What related solutions can I use?
     - How will the solution be deployed?